-Bay Shore Community Congregational Church is simply known around the Belmont Shore area as “Bay Shore Church.”
+Bay Shore Community Congregational Church (United Church of Christ) is simply known around the Belmont Shore area as “Bay Shore Church.”
 We are passionate about doing all we can to increase love of God and neighbor in the world and applying faith to everyday life.
 We are a wonderfully diverse community that cherishes freedom of thought—believing we can all learn from each other.
 We’ve been a beacon of hope on the Shore for countless people since 1925 because we elicit vibrant worship, thought provoking education and opportunities for fellowship and service.
 We believe that in 2015, God has brought us to a time of energized revitalization and growth.

 Our Bond of Union

 Our church’s Bond of Union is a distinctive statement of our common faith and union in Christian service.
 Written in the 1940s, it is still remarkably relevant to the lives we seek to live as 21st century Christians.
 It is often quoted in our worship services and by our members as a unique and compelling statement that binds us together as a congregation.
 The third sentence is the hallmark by which we declare our willingness to accept one another’s understanding of Christian faith:

 Our Bond of Union in this church is a common loyalty to Jesus Christ.

 We believe that the Lord’s whole requirement is to do justly, to love kindness, and walk humbly with God.